 About half a million children in the U.S. have Obsessive Compulsive Disorder.
 As parents play an integral role in their child’s life, their involvement is essential in their child’s OCD treatment.
 Parent involvement in the treatment process is key in helping children overcome their anxieties and build confidence in their ability to cope with fears.

-Exposure & Response Prevention Therapy is an evidenced based treatment that has been proven to be effective in reducing OCD symptoms and building the necessary skill set for coping with and managing anxiety.
-Through this form of therapy your child will be exposed to their anxieties so that they have the ability to learn that they can cope, rather than avoid.
+Exposure & Response Prevention Therapy is an evidence-based treatment that has been proven to be effective in reducing OCD symptoms and building the necessary skill set for coping with and managing anxiety.
+Through this form of therapy, your child will be exposed to their anxieties so that they have the ability to learn that they can cope, rather than avoid.
 Thus, you are helping your child learn to overcome these fears.

 In many cases, families of children with OCD accommodate the child’s fears.
-Many families, for example, stop taking vacations or going out for dinner to avoid exposing their child to their fears.
-Their efforts are well intentioned, and they often hope that if they can remove their child from a situational trigger that the child will experience relief.
+Many families, for example, stop taking vacations or going out for dinner to avoid exposing their children to their fears.
+Their efforts are well-intentioned, and they often hope that if they can remove their child from a situational trigger that the child will experience relief.

 For example, if your child has a fear of germs, the therapist may continue exposing them to difficult situations that may involve handling dirty objects, until their fear subsides and they no longer feel uncomfortable in the situation.

 When your child is exposed to their fears, it is important that you demonstrate confidence in their ability to face their fears.
 Your therapist will model how to do so in session and will collaborate with you on how to practice exposure in between sessions to further build your child’s confidence in defeating their OCD “monster”.

 As a co-therapist, you will play an important role in response prevention which involves preventing the child from performing any activity that decreases their anxiety (i.e. safety behaviors such as reassurance seeking, checking, or ritualizing).